gbabiars/gbabiars.github.io/source/_posts/2013-06-16-reusable-formatting-using-ember-handlebars-helpers.markdown

     });
 {% endcodeblock %}

+### Default Values
-Making a helper that renders a default value or message for null or empty values is easily done.
+Another scenario is when we want to display a default message or value in place of a null or empty value.
+This is easily done using a helper like the following:

 {% codeblock lang:js %}
     Em.Handlebars.helper('message', function(value) {